 You need to be mindful of the sizing guide

-If you’re looking for fingerless kayaking gloves, then these fit the bill.
+These fit the bill if you’re looking for the best summer gloves for kayaking.
 They are specifically designed for paddling.
 Therefore, they will not restrict paddling or other tasks.
-With these gloves, you’ll be more efficient and comfortable on the water.
+With these gloves, you’ll be better protected from the sun and more comfortable on the water.

 #5 NRS Half-finger Guide Gloves